Bladder irritants

 - If you have leg swelling, you can elevate (raise) your legs.
 The fluid from the swelling will go into your circulation and then into your bladder.

-- You can lower the number of times that you have to get up at night to pee if you:
+- You can lower how many times you have to get up at night to pee if you: